NikolayMartynov/airbnb-static/README.md

 ## Start a new project.

-1. Fork this repo
+1. Forke the repo.
-1. Rename-it then clone it on your computer
+1. Rename it and clone it on your machine?